Want to know all about the best things to do in La Digue? Read on below!

 - La Digue Island Lodge .
 For a slightly cheaper, yet still luxury option, then you have La Digue Island Lodge to choose from.
 They offer stunning beach front chalets that are perfect for a romantic get away.

-We stayed at Coral Apartments which was less than a 10-minute walk from the ferry port.
+We stayed at Coral Apartments which was less than a 10-minute walk from the ferry port and so close to a lot of the best things to do in La Digue.
 The rooms were no thrills, however were super spacious and breakfast is included.
 This is exactly what we needed for our 3 nights in La Digue.
 This is a great option for couples, friends or families.

 How long to spend in La Digue